serjam/osrs-simba/README.md

-# osrs-simba
-Botting Scripts for OSRS using Simba
-Almost all scripts leverage RuneLite to highlight/mark objects of interest on the screen.
+**Almost all scripts leverage RuneLite to highlight/mark objects of interest on the screen.

+**Use at your own risk.